lwjohnst86/analyzing-cohorts-course/chapter1.md

 ---

-## Cohort types and introducing the dataset
+## Cohort types, variables, and the Framingham Study

 ```yaml
 type: VideoExercise